malvcr/nihtiu/README.md

 The machine also have the capability to send telemetry data using cellular communication circuitry (phone derived), so even if it is being used outside the hospital, the doctors can continue monitoring what is happening with the patient while using the device.

 The idea is to have a very cheap, light, reliable and small machine, and the basement to create this machine is the Nihtiu Clinical Ventilator.

+*Notice that a PBA could have some resemblance with CPAP equipment, but must be smaller and really portable, more similar to a small light backpack or a purse.*

 ### Data collector